Justification by Faith and Christian Ethics

 c.
 Quietism.
 Quietism is the teaching that the Christian life is lived by being a passive channel for the operation of the Holy Spirit.
 The victorious life is said to be lived when the believer stops trying and lets God do it all. ("Let go and let God.")

 The error of Quietism is that it tends to make the Holy Spirit's work in the heart substitutionary.
 This is the result of an inadequate focus on the grand facts of Christ's substitutionary work.
-The work Christ did in life and death was substitutionary — it was in our place and instead of us.
-Justification comes by the passive acceptance of what was done on the cross apart from any effort of ours.
-But the same thing cannot be said about the inward, sanctifying work of the Spirit.
-The Spirit does not replace human effort.
+The work Christ did in His life and His death on the cross was substitutionary — it was in our place and instead of us.
+The justification and forgiveness of repentant sinners comes by the passive acceptance of what was done on the cross apart from any effort of ours.
+But the same thing cannot be said about the inward, sanctifying work of the Holy Spirit.
+The Holy Spirit does not replace human effort.
 He does not substitute for human obedience.
 The Christian life is not a matter of refraining from effort while the Spirit does it all.
 The Christian life is a struggle, a race, a fight; and the Spirit stirs the believer up and empowers him for holy warfare.
 Faith is not an opiate but a stimulant.
 It does not compose us for sleep but for action.
 As Bishop J. C. Ryle well said, if this is not the teaching of the Bible, we ought to throw Bunyan's great allegory, The Pilgrim's Progress, into the fire.

 d.
 Easy Believism.
 Easy Believism has come about by a gross perversion of Calvin's doctrine of "the perseverance of the saints."
-Calvin taught that the elect would never fall from grace; but he also noted that the only sign of election was that the believer persevered in the faith.
+Calvin taught that the elect would never fall from grace; but he also noted that the only sign of election was that the believer persevered in faith and repentance.
 That Reformed concept is a far cry from the popular notion that "faith for one moment brings life for eternity."

-Justification is possessed only by faith.
-He who has no present faith has no present justification.
+Repentant sinners posses justification only by "repentance towards God and faith in Christ" as Savior and Lord.
+He who has no present continuous faith has no present justification.
 Saving faith is in Christ, not in some past experience of being born again!
 There is a popular doctrine which says that a man can be eternally saved whether he pursues sanctification or not.
 But the pursuit of holiness is not optional.
-He who does not obey does not believe, and he who does not believe and keep on believing will not be saved.
+The repentant sinner who does not begin to obey does not believe, and he who does not believe and keep on believing will not be saved.
 Says John Murray, former Professor of Systematic Theology at Westminster Theological Seminary:

 Holiness is exemplified in obedience to the commandments of God . . .